Indiana Jones and the Fate of Atlantis: Reception

-Indiana Jones and the Fate of Atlantis received "universal acclaim" from critics.
 According to Rogue Leaders: The Story of LucasArts, Fate of Atlantis was "a commercial hit".
 Noah Falstein reported that it was LucasArts' all-time most successful adventure title by 2009, at which point its lifetime sales had surpassed 1 million units.
 He recalled that the game's player audience was 30% female, a higher figure than most LucasArts titles had achieved before its release.

 Reviewers from Game Informer, Computer Game Review, Games Magazine and Game Players Magazine named Fate of Atlantis the "Best Adventure Game of the Year", and it was later labeled a "classic" by IGN.
 Patricia Hartley and Kirk Lesser of Dragon called it "terrific" and "thought-provoking".
 They lauded the "Team, Wits, Fists" system for increasing the game's replay value, but believed that the Team option was the best.
 The reviewers summarized it as a "must-buy".
 Lim Choon Wee of the New Straits Times praised the game's graphics and arcade-style sequences.
 About the former, he wrote that the game has great colours and brilliant sprite animation.
 He echoed Hartley's and Lesser's opinion that "Team" was the best mode of the game.
 Wee ended his review by calling Fate of Atlantis "a brilliant game", and better than Monkey Island 2: LeChuck's Revenge.

 Charles Ardai of Computer Gaming World in September 1992 praised its setting for containing the "right combination of gravity, silliness, genuine scholarship and mystical mumbo-jumbo", and called it a "strong enough storyline to hold its own next to any of the Indy films".
 He highly praised the game's Team, Wits, Fists system.
 He also enjoyed its graphics and varied locales.
 Although he cited the pixelated character sprites and lack of voice acting as low points, Ardai summarized Fate of Atlantis as an "exuberant, funny, well-crafted and clever game" that bettered its predecessor, The Last Crusade.
 QuestBusters also praised the game, stating that it "is not only the best adventure ever done by LucasArts ... but is also probably the nicest graphic adventure ever ... just about perfect in all areas".
 The reviewer wrote "Atlantis shines in 256 colors" and that "the musicians and sound effects specialists deserve a tip of the hat", stating that the audio "completes the effect of playing a movie".
 He described the puzzles as quite creative and certainly fair" and liked the multiple solutions.
 The reviewer concluded that the game was "a must-buy for all adventurers" and "gets my vote ... for 'Best Quest of the Year'", tied with Ultima Underworld, "both of which redefine the state-of-the-art in their respective genres".